eProsima/Fast-DDS-docs/docs/fastdds/getting_started/includes/first_app.rst

 To build a minimal application, you must first define the topic.
 To define the data type of the topic Fast-RTPS offers two different approaches, dynamically through :ref:`dynamic-types` and statically through Interface Definition Language (IDL).
-In this example, we will define the data type statically with IDL, you have more information about IDL in :ref:`fastrtpsgen-intro`.
+In this example, we will define the data type statically with IDL, you have more information about IDL in :ref:`fastrtpsgen_intro`.

 Write an IDL file containing the specification you want.
 In this case, a single string is sufficient.